By Chris King •

-Arrested in Malaga for crashing into nine cars while driving a stolen car with no licence
+Arrested in Malaga for crashing into nine vehicles while driving a stolen car.

 Malaga Local Police officers have arrested a 20-year-old young man of Moroccan nationality as the alleged perpetrator of a crime of damages.
 This came after a traffic accident occurred, in which a total of nine parked vehicles were damaged.
 The car that caused the damage had since been found to be reported stolen, while the arrested person does not have a driving licence, and is in Spain illegally.